 Note that for this gene, studies refer to the C allele as increasing the risk for type 2 diabetes.
 Since it is the most prevalent allele, you could also look at it as the T/T genotype being protective.

-A lab test can tell you if you are low in vitamin D. You can even get a home vitamin D test kit now in the US.
-If you decide to supplement with vitamin D, be sure to choose one that includes a good type of oil (as opposed to a cheap vitamin D with soybean oil).
-I personally like this one with coconut oil, K2 and vitamin D. (In general, it is good to combine vitamin K and D, but be aware of interactions if you are on a blood thinning medication.)
+A lab test can tell you if you are low in vitamin D. UltaLab Tests Vitamin D. If you decide to supplement with vitamin D, be sure to choose one that includes a good type of oil (as opposed to a cheap vitamin D with soybean oil).
+I personally like this one with coconut oil, K2 and vitamin D. (In general, it is good to combine vitamin K2 and D3, but be aware of interactions if you are on a blood-thinning medication.)

-Weight loss diet: If you need to lose weight, one trial of different types of diets found that a low-fat diet (high in non-refined carbs with fiber) worked best for people with the IRS1 rs2943641 C/C genotype, but not for the C/T or T/T genotypes.[ref]
+If you need to lose weight, one trial of different types of diets found that a low-fat diet (high in non-refined carbs with fiber) worked best for people with the IRS1 rs2943641 C/C genotype, but not for the C/T or T/T genotypes.[ref]
 Another (small) study found that a low-fat diet worked best for those with rs2943641 C/T genotype.[ref]

 There are many different risk factors for type 2 diabetes.
 Knowing which genetic variants you carry can help you target a plan for reversing type 2 diabetes.